The-Marcy-Lab-School-Code-Challenges/cc-00-console-return/README.md

 1. Write a function named `morningLogged` that console logs the string "Good Morning".
 2. Write a function named `morningReturned` that returns the string "Good Morning".
 3. Write a function named `iLoveCode` that returns the string "I love code challenges".
+4. Write a function named `loggingTwice` that console logs the string "one" and on the next line, console logs the string "two".
-5. Write a function named `youGetOutWhatYouPutIn` that takes in a string and returns the string that was given.
+5. Write a function named `noStep` that console logs the string "one" and returns the the string "two", then, on the next line, logs the string "step".